noornabi07/Music-Slider/readme.txt

 Long description of the plugin

-### Music Slider Features
+### Slider Music Player Features
 - **Feature 1**: Feature 1 description.

-### Music Slider Pro Features
+### Slider Music Player Pro Features
 - **Feature 1**: Feature 1 description.

-= How to use Music Slider =
+= How to use Slider Music Player =
-- First, install the Music Slider plugin from the WordPress dashboard.
+- First, install the Slider Music Player plugin from the WordPress dashboard.
 - Add the Block Name from the block category called "widgets" in the Gutenberg editor.
 - You can change block settings from the right-side settings sidebar.
 - Enjoy!